BenbowLab/UBRDrift2020/README.md

-# Code and data for: Drift Communities During Larval Fish Dispersal Over Multiple Recruitment Years
+# Code and data for: Riverine Drift Communities During Larval Fish Dispersal Over Multiple Recruitment Years
 Code files:
 UBRDriftFiguresRCode.r contains R code used in final analyses and creation of figures